intel/iot-js-api/api/board/spi.md

 The `bits` property is a number denoting the number of data bits (word size).
 Usually it is 1, 2, 4, 8 or 16.
 The default value is 4.

 The `mode` property denotes the SPI mode, i.e.
-- `"mode0"`, normal polarity, phase 0, sampled on leading clock
+- `"mode0"`, polarity normal, phase 0, sampled on leading clock
 - `"mode1"`, polarity normal, phase 1, sampled on trailing clock
 - `"mode2"`, polarity inverse, phase 0, sampled on leading clock
 - `"mode3"`  polarity inverse, phase 1, sampled on trailing clock.